Melania Trump ‘Counting Every Minute’ Until She Can Divorce Donald, According To Omarosa

 If those reports are true, Melania’s distaste for the dramatic days must be constantly growing with every new scandal and news report that comes out.

-Rather than all of the hustle and bustle, the First Lady is supposedly wishing for the way her life used to be, before Trump started running for president.
+Rather than all of the hustle and bustle, the first lady is supposedly wishing for the way her life used to be before Trump started running for president.
 Back then, it appears that she was living an enjoyable lifestyle.
 A source explained why.

 “She was able to do whatever she wanted and have her family with her much of the time.”